-Travelling to Mull
+Getting to Mull

 For overseas visitors, the international airport at Glasgow is just a couple of hours’ drive away from Oban, meaning you can make the hop to the Isle of Mull for a relaxing break in no time at all.

-And the journey to the Isle of Mull is all part of the fun.
-It begins in Oban, a small port town perched on the west coast of Scotland, where with a couple of hours to spare before the ferry you can visit the legendary Oban whisky distillery, have a dish of delicious locally caught shellfish on the pier, and watch the fishing boats bobbing in the bay.
+The journey to the Isle of Mull is all part of the fun.
+It begins in Oban, a small port town perched on the west coast of Scotland.
+Arrive with a couple of hours to spare before the ferry and you can visit the legendary Oban whisky distillery, have a dish of delicious, locally caught shellfish on the pier, and watch the fishing boats bobbing in the bay.

-Travelling onwards, the rocky ridges of Morvern, the most westerly part of mainland Britain, come into view, as the ferry travels up the Sound of Mull towards Craignure.
-In summer, whales, dolphins and porpoises swim these waters so be sure to take a boat trip out to see if you can catch a glimpse of them.
-When the stone edifice of Duart Castle, a 13th century castle perched on the rocky shores of Mull, loom into view, you know you’ve nearly arrived on the island.
+Travelling onwards, the rocky ridges of Morvern, the most westerly part of mainland Britain, come into view as the ferry travels up the Sound of Mull towards Craignure.
+In summer, whales, dolphins and porpoises swim these waters, so be sure to take a boat trip out to see if you can catch a glimpse of them.
+When the stone edifice of Duart Castle, a 13th-century castle perched on the rocky shores of Mull, looms into view, you know you’ve nearly arrived on the island.

-Once you arrive on Mull, it’s just a few minutes before you’ll be heading toward your chosen Holiday Cottage The majority of the roads on the island are single track and offer a great way to see the landscapes and wildlife of Mull, just remember to allow cars behind to pass using the passing places provided.
-Car hire is available on the Isle of Mull, though with limited availability it is worth booking in advance.
+Once you arrive on Mull, it’s just a few minutes before you’ll be heading toward your chosen Holiday Cottage The majority of the roads on the island are single track and offer a great way to see the landscapes and wildlife of Mull.
+Just remember to allow cars behind to pass using the passing places provided.
+Car hire is available on the Isle of Mull, though with limited availability, so it is worth booking in advance.

 You can also find more information and contact details for getting to and travelling around the Isle of Mull on this page.